GreenSense/Blog/source/_posts/Arduino-Soil-Moisture-Sensor-Calibration.md

 ## Custom Calibration

-To properly calibrate the soil moisture sensor you need to first find the minimum and maximum values.
+To properly calibrate the soil moisture sensor you need to first find the minimum and maximum values for the sensor and the soil.
+Different soil types may have different conductivity levels and therefore may need to be calibrated differently.

+### Find wet and dry values

+1) Place the soil moisture sensor in dry soil and note down the raw value.

-Note down the raw value when dry, then note down the raw value when submerged.
+2) Place the soil moisture sensor in wet soil and note down the raw value.

+### Edit the sketch

 Edit the following values in the sketch to match your minimum and maxium sensor readings: